 Understanding risk means identifying your own attitude towards it and identifying the different types of risk.
 Then you can pick up tips for minimising the chances of things going wrong.

-Investment risk of different types of assets.
+The risks of different assets.

 There are a number of different asset classes that you can invest in, each of which come with their own risks.
-The four main asset classes are cash, bonds, property and stocks and shares (equities).
+The four main asset classes are cash, bonds, property and shares (equities).

 Cash is the least risky of the four but it tends to deliver low returns, which means the value of your money can be eroded in times of high inflation.